IBM-Cloud/kube-samples/jenkins-x/README.md

 kubectl patch serviceaccount default -p '{"imagePullSecrets": [{"name": "jx-us-icr-io"}]}' -n jx-production
 ```

 10) Jenkins-X is now installed.
 You can run your serverless builds in your cluster.
+To test the installation run `jx create quickstart`.